 Typically, summer months aren’t associated with illness as most people enjoy robust health at this time of year.

-However, the summer of 2020 has been like no other in recent times, as COVID-19 pandemic persists in imposing many health restrictions.
+However, the summer months of 2020 and 2021 have been like no other in recent times, as COVID-19 pandemic persists in imposing many health restrictions.

 The global pandemic has led to cancelled festivals, concerts and other events.
 Many vacations and large celebrations have been limited or put on hold.

 📚 Read Also: 4 Fantastic Ideas to Make Use of Summer Time